tommyyNUS/Gastro_advisor_IS_PLP/README.md

 **Step 6**.
 Copy the https ngrok link and go to constants.py file in the project folder.
 Paste the link into the variable 'URL'.
 Include a forward slash at the end of the link, it should look like this 'https://f34bb6f6.ngrok.io/'

 **Step 7**.
-After step 4's installation has completed, from the command prompt CD to the project root folder "<your-file-path>/Gastro_advisor_IS_PLP” enter "flask run".
+After step 4's installation has completed, from the command prompt CD to the project root folder "<your-file-path>/Gastro_advisor_IS_PLP” enter "python app.py".
 This will deploy your server locally on your pc.
 Do take note that your localhost should be deploying on port 5000 "http://127.0.0.1:5000/"

 **Step 8**.
 Next, go to your web browser and paste your ngrok https link to check if it can connect locally.
 You should see this text in the browser 'I am running flask server locally...'.